Raywell

-Raywell is a hamlet in the East Riding of Yorkshire, England.

-It is situated approximately 7 mi north-west of Hull city centre and 2 mi north of Swanland.
+Raywell is a hamlet in the East Riding of Yorkshire, England located in the civil parish of Skidby and situated approximately 7 mi north-west of Hull city centre and 2 mi north of Swanland.

 It is located on the crossroads of Westfields Road and Riplingham Road.
 These roads link Riplingham (South Cave), Eppleworth (Cottingham) and Kirk Ella.

-Raywell forms part of the civil parish of Skidby.
-It consists of a farm and an old manor house.
-It is noted as a local Scout/Girl guides site.
+Raywell consists of a farm and an old manor house.
+Raywell Park is a local Scout/Girl guides residential and camping site, where the Humberside Scout County offices are located.
 Locally it is also noted because of a number of walks that start there.